elixirschool/elixirschool/en/lessons/ecto/associations.md

 >
 ```

-This gives us a _new_ changeset that represents the following change: add the actors in this list of actors to the give movie record.
+This gives us a _new_ changeset that represents the following change: add the actors in this list of actors to the given movie record.

 Lastly, we'll update the given movie and actor records using our latest changeset: